-There are a wide range of services and examinations that our Optometrists here in the Sydney CBD can perform during a Medicare eye test.
-If you have an ocular health issue that cannot be treated immediately, we can be refer you to an Ophthalmologist who is a medial doctor specializing in the diagnosis and treatment of ocular diseases.
+There is a wide range of services and examinations that our Optometrists here in the Sydney CBD can perform during a Medicare eye test.
+If you have an ocular health issue that cannot be treated immediately, we can refer you to an Ophthalmologist who is a medical doctor specializing in the diagnosis and treatment of ocular diseases.
 You can see an Ophthalmologist as a private patient in their rooms, or as a public patient at the Sydney Eye Hospital on Macquarie Street in Sydney City.
 Our Optometrists can write you a referral to do this.

 Recent advances in contact lens materials mean more people than ever can wear contact lenses comfortably all day.
-Even in the dry air conditioned offices that are so prevalent in the Sydney CBD.
+Even in the dry air-conditioned offices that are so prevalent in the Sydney CBD.
 Our Optometrist we will be able to advise you which are the most suitable options for you.

 A Retinoscope will be used in the eye test to get an objective result of your refraction (prescription) by your Optometrist by observing the patterns of light shone onto your retina at the back of your eye.